Nonlinear dimensionality reduction

 Top-left: a 3D dataset of 1000 points in a spiraling band (a.k.a. the Swiss roll) with a rectangular hole in the middle.
 Top-right: the original 2D manifold used to generate the 3D dataset.
 Bottom left and right: 2D recoveries of the manifold respectively using the LLE and Hessian LLE algorithms as implemented by the Modular Data Processing toolkit.

-Nonlinear dimensionality reduction, also known as manifold learning, is any of various related techniques that aim to project high-dimensional data, potentially existing across non-linear manifolds which cannot be adequately captured by linear decomposition methods, onto lower-dimensional latent manifolds, with the goal of either visualizing the data in the low-dimensional space, or learning the mapping (either from the high-dimensional space to the low-dimensional embedding or vice versa) itself.
+Nonlinear dimensionality reduction (NLDR), also known as manifold learning, is any of various related techniques that aim to project high-dimensional data, potentially existing across non-linear manifolds (non-affine subspaces) which cannot be adequately captured by linear decomposition methods, onto lower-dimensional latent manifolds, with the goal of either visualizing the data in the low-dimensional space, or learning the mapping (either from the high-dimensional space to the low-dimensional embedding or vice versa) itself.
 The techniques described below can be understood as generalizations of linear decomposition methods used for dimensionality reduction, such as singular value decomposition and principal component analysis.

 Applications of NLDR

 High dimensional data can be hard for machines to work with, requiring significant time and space for analysis.
 It also presents a challenge for humans, since it's hard to visualize or understand data in more than three dimensions.
 Reducing the dimensionality of a data set, while keeping its essential features relatively intact, can make algorithms more efficient and allow analysts to visualize trends and patterns.

+Left: samples from a dataset of images of the letter 'A', scaled and rotated by varying amounts.

-Plot of the two-dimensional points that results from using a NLDR algorithm.
+Right: plot of the two-dimensional points that results from using a NLDR algorithm on this dataset.
 In this case, Manifold Sculpting is used to reduce the data into just two dimensions (rotation and scale).

 The reduced-dimensional representations of data are often referred to as "intrinsic variables".
 This description implies that these are the values from which the data was produced.
 For example, consider a dataset that contains images of a letter 'A', which has been scaled and rotated by varying amounts.
 Each image has 32×32 pixels.
 Each image can be represented as a vector of 1024 pixel values.
 Each row is a sample on a two-dimensional manifold in 1024-dimensional space (a Hamming space).
 The intrinsic dimensionality is two, because two variables (rotation and scale) were varied in order to produce the data.
 Information about the shape or look of a letter 'A' is not part of the intrinsic variables because it is the same in every instance.
 Nonlinear dimensionality reduction will discard the correlated information (the letter 'A') and recover only the varying information (rotation and scale).
-The image to the right shows sample images from this dataset (to save space, not all input images are shown), and a plot of the two-dimensional points that results from using a NLDR algorithm (in this case, Manifold Sculpting was used) to reduce the data into just two dimensions.